Azure/azure-sdk-for-java/sdk/core/azure-json/README.md

 #### Nesting Limits

-To prevent `StackOverflowError`s, `JsonReader`'s generic `readUntyped` API tracks how deeply nested the object being read is, if the nesting passes the threshold of `1000` an `IllegalStateException` is thrown in an attempt to prevent the stack from overflowing.
+`JsonReader`'s generic `readUntyped` API tracks how deeply nested the object being read is.
+If the nesting passes the threshold of `1000`, `IllegalStateException` is thrown to prevent `StackOverflowError`.

 ### JsonWriter